MikeOuroumis/mobile-game-store-react-native/README.md

 To run the app on an emulator of Android Studio, you have to follow some steps first.

-The following link provides a series of steps of how to setup a virtual device and run the application on it. https://javascript.plainenglish.io/react-native-running-expo-apps-on-an-android-emulator-33baebb89050
+The following link provides a series of steps for how to setup a virtual device and run the application on it.

+https://javascript.plainenglish.io/react-native-running-expo-apps-on-an-android-emulator-33baebb89050

 ## If I had more time